-Albert Arendt Hopeman Professor of EngineeringProfessor and Chair, Department of Computer Science
+Albert Arendt Hopeman Professor of EngineeringProfessor and former Chair, Department of Computer Science

-IEEE fellow for contributions to shared memory and reconfigurability
+ACM and IEEE Fellow for contributions to shared memory and reconfigurability

 Professor, Department of Electrical and Computer Engineering